tinymce/tinymce-docs/ui-components/dialog.md

 #### Dialog configuration event callbacks

 When a user clicks on a button, the dialog's `onAction()` function will be fired.
 The `details` object that is passed to `onAction()` will include the button's `name`.
 This allows developers to create a click handler for a footer button.
-See the [Redial example]({{site.baseurl}}/ui-components/dialog/#interactiveexampleusingredialconfigvoid) for an example of how to use this.
+See the [Redial example](#interactiveexampleusingredial) for an example of how to use this.

-The different footer button types will also invoke different callbacks when clicked:
+The different footer button types will invoke different callbacks when clicked:

 * A **Submit** type button will invoke the `onSubmit` callback function provided in the dialog configuration. **TinyMCE assumes that a dialog will not have multiple Submit buttons.**
 * A **Cancel** type button will invoke the `onCancel` and `onClose` callback functions provided in the dialog configuration.
 These callback functions are also fired when a user clicks the `X` button in the top right of the dialog. **TinyMCE assumes that a dialog will not have multiple Cancel buttons.**